 For some people what I am about to propose is just a horrible.
 Plan ahead.
 Not exactly revolutionary really?
 January is full of discounted travel options.
-You might think it’s a wishing your life away exercise but for me though it’s all about prudent financial planning and having a pipeline of fun filled activities to look forward to.
+You might think it’s a wishing your life away exercise but for me, though it’s all about prudent financial planning and having a pipeline of fun-filled activities to look forward to.
 Having something to aim for is exhilarating; I already have 6 of my trips booked and in the diary.
+It’s kind of essential when your planning #take12trips.
 I’m particularly excited about my first trip to Oslo in May.

 Did you make a new years resolution to travel more?
 The only way to make sure you don’t back out of it is not to make up some excuse about time and money.
 Commit and just book it.
 Look for a cheap flight or a cheap train ticket and book it.
 Worry less about logistics.
 My biggest tip is to look for less popular cities for weekends away rather than the big hitters – you’ll usually find cheaper flights and hotels.
+It’s also a great way to #take12trips in more interesting places.
 It shouldn’t come as a surprise that surprise that Leeds is cheaper than London (even with the train fairs) or that Lyon is cheaper than Paris.
-That said last year I went to Stockholm and the journey was cheaper than going to London in rush hour (and I live only an hour from London!!!)
+That said last year I went to Stockholm, and the journey was cheaper than going to London in rush hour (and I live only an hour from London!!!)

-I believe that disrupting routine is important for gaining new perspective.
-So for 2017 I’m planning 12 trips.
-12 months.
+I believe that disrupting routine is important for gaining a new perspective.
+So for 2017, I’m planning 12 trips in 12 months.
 I’d love to hear about your travel plans.

 A big thank you to Clare from Need another Holiday and Monica at the travel hack for inspiring this adventure a little over a year ago.